 Hiking the whole PCT across the Wilderness is well worth it.
 If you don’t have that much time, I’d head to Jefferson Park, a relatively flat garden-like area of lakes, meadows and streams below the epic mountain.

 You can walk in from a few different places, but I recommend hiking south on the PCT for 7.5 miles (with a 1,500-foot gain in elevation) to get into the heart of Jefferson Park.
-Once there, consider setting up a base camp and then exploring some of the many side trails to scenic lakes.
+Once there, if you have a Central Cascades Wilderness Permit, consider setting up a base camp and then exploring some of the many side trails to scenic lakes.

 On my last trip to the area, the mosquitoes were bad.
 Go prepared and remember to swim (they won’t bite you if you’re under water).